Lairdfire/Lairdfire.github.io/_tabs/curated-content.md

     - [Internal All The Things](https://swisskyrepo.github.io/InternalAllTheThings/)

 - [hacktricks](https://book.hacktricks.xyz/) : Another great project offering qualitative and free ressources, based on the author's experience doing CTFs, real life pentesting and researches.
+- [BugBountyHunter](https://www.bugbountyhunter.com/getting-started/) : Best ressource out here for learning bug bounty.
+-[pwn.college](https://pwn.college/) :A comprehensive resource for learning about exploitation and binary analysis.
+It offers practical challenges and learning paths designed by experts in the field.
+-[Reverse engineering](https://0xinfection.github.io/reversing/) : A detailed guide to reverse engineering, offering tutorials and resources to help you understand and dissect software binaries.

 # Blue team learning

-- [LetsDefend](https://app.letsdefend.io/) : Nice ebsite dedicated to teach blue team operations, it gets right to the point.
+- [LetsDefend](https://app.letsdefend.io/) : Dedicated to teach blue team operations, it gets right to the point.